JacobBHartman/vasserballverband/theory/README.md

 Northern California and Southern California might as well be their own states with respect to water polo as each area has their respective colleges, USAWP zones, and CIF sections.
 Southern California is incredibly dense if one recognizes that the bulk of the populations of Los Angeles, San Diego, Orange, San Bernardino, Riverside, Ventura, and Santa Barbara counties live in an area that is roughly 7,400 square miles.
 This area was roughly calculated as follows: draw a line from where San Diego's urban areas blend into rural, up through to the foothills of Mount San Jacinto, curving around the foothills of Big Bear, Mt San Antonio, north of Santa Clarita, and heading west following the mountain range to Santa Barbara.
 A population of at least 18,000,000.
 Additionally, the drive time from the Tijuana border to the far end of Santa Barbara proper is only a 3.75 hour drive.

 # The Solution and Action Plan
+Water polo should lay on a foundation of organic, voluntary self-organization.
+All functions that may be deferred to smaller stakeholders ought to be.
+Stakeholders should reserve their powers and only delegate to higher authority those functions which make sense.

+The solution is to restore power to the hands of coaches and athletes by eliminating barriers of entry to 2 teams of athletes getting in the water and playing water polo.
+They would also require coaches and referees.

+Coaches tend to be teachers and young professionals who have the flexible schedule and lifestyle to accomodate the low-pay and evening hours required to coach.

+A coach who is already coaching high school and has a flexible schedule conducive to water polo could afford the opportunity to exclusively coach his athletes for the rest of the year without have to manage an entire club outside his current athletes.

+Provide coaches with an efficient process in coaching and managing their own team.
+The team is essentially a mini-club.
+Coaches may charge what they wish and nearly all profits would go to the coach.
+Coaches need assistance in initial investment, setting up a legal entity, garnering insurance, finding initial athletes, and finding and paying for a pool.

+Due to the reality that most pools in California are owned by School Districts, it must be recognized that coaches should attempt to apply for the School Use Non-Profit rate by only coaching athletes within that distruct such that they may qualify for much cheaper pool rates.

+If we assume that a single coach could manage 24 athletes with an assistant.
+24 age group athletes paying $130/month for 12 months a year could generate $37,440 a year just in practice revenue.
+14 athletes paying $55 every other weekend to play games could generate $200 weekends for coaches which comes out to another $5,200 of pure pay for coaches.

+Let us assume that a coach will see 3/5 of his profit, so 3/5 of ~42,000 so roughly ~$24,000 is more than enough to help any potential coach...
+A kid in high school who wants to make extra money after school An athlete in college who wants to pay for their education A high school teacher who is likely already a high school coach Any parent or other professional that has a passion for water polo but whose career is not related to water polo.

+### Club Starter Kit
+Minimize barriers for coaches including time and gatekeepers.
+Become a legal enttity
+Get them on insurance
+Make it easy to find a pool, know their rates, and apply for facility use Template for marketing and gathering athletes, especially initially as a good coach will be known by word-of-mouth eventually Overcome network effects of finding teams to pay Manage all club operations for the coach.
+Payments, calendar, scheduling We will focus on water polo in California...
+A simple crowd-sourced database of pools and their prices Team up with American water polo to provide a Club Starter Kit Each and every legal step is defined
+Streamline the process of buying insurance through American water polo Coach needs to find a pool using the crowd-sourced database Coach needs to connect with potential players
+Coach needs to organize matches with other teams
+The above could be ported to either Master’s teams or Youth

+Payment platform
+Calendar
+Pool Directory
+Club Directory
+Club Shopper

+Create a directory of clubs and their results in Junior Olympics.
+Then rank each club according to several categories.
+Youth / High school, Men / Women.
+Also scrape for tuition, primary pool locations.

 Taking advantage of school districts, schools, state, county, local officials, colleges,

 	The goal is to build a club system of water polo that is built from the bottom up.
 The structure of a water polo club for which I am seeking already exists.

+I want to design a platform that enables a community of athletes.
+There are countless tools that can be built on top of the platform.
+Potentially, it may be desirable to build the underlying platform as well as a single useful tool to promote the platform.
+I envision the platform to be a comprehensive object model for all things water polo.
+The platform should be built with all sports in mind.
+For example, the collection of objects should include people, athletes, parents, coaches, clubs, games, tournaments, pools, etc.

 ![Theoretical CWP Zones](https://github.com/JacobBHartman/vasserballverband/blob/master/theory/theorectical_zones_california.png)